Helen Rowland

 Helen May Rowland (/ˈroʊlənd/; 1875–1950) was an American journalist and humorist.
 For many years she wrote a newspaper column in the New York World called "Reflections of a Bachelor Girl".
 Many of her pithy insights from these columns were published in book form, including Reflections of a Bachelor Girl (1909), The Rubáiyát of a Bachelor (1915), and A Guide to Men (1922).

 She wrote humorous works about the 700 wives of Solomon, King of Israel, and about the White Woman's Burden in a parody of The White Man's Burden by Rudyard Kipling.

 Namesakes

 She is often confused with the vaudevillian and singer Helen Rowland, who was later billed professionally as Helene Daniels.
-Born as Helen Hannah Rubin (September 28, 1908, Bronx, New York - October 15th, 1992, New York), she started in 1927 as a vaudeville performer, opposite Ohio native "Muriel Malone" (born c.1910/1911 - died April, 1980, Greenville, South Carolina) as duo "Rubin and Malone", and sang on radio and recordings during the 1930s and early 1940s.
+Born as Helen Hannah Rubin (September 28, 1908, Bronx, New York - October 15, 1992, New York), she started in 1927 as a vaudeville performer, opposite Ohio native "Muriel Malone" (born c.1910/1911 - died April, 1980, Greenville, South Carolina) as a duo "Rubin and Malone", and sang on radio and recordings during the 1930s and early 1940s.

-A silent film child actress also had the same name, born c.1918/1919 and was often credited as "Baby Helen Rowland" and briefly as "Baby Helen Lee" (during her second film appearance), distinguishing her from both the journalist and the singer.
+A silent film child actress also had the same name.
+She was born c.1918/1919 and was often credited as "Baby Helen Rowland" and briefly as "Baby Helen Lee" (during her second film appearance), distinguishing her from both the journalist and the singer.